 See the table below for the Coinbase Exchange spot trading fees.

 Coinbase VS Coinbase Pro

 In June 2012, Brian Armstrong and Fred Ehrsam established one of the most renowned cryptocurrency exchanges in the world.
 With headquarters located in San Francisco, the US-based business operates under the regulations of the American financial authorities.
 Within several years, Coinbase grew its customer base to one million users, establishing a subsidiary GDAX.

-Recently, the company introduced a new sub-platform called Coinbase Pro.
+Coinbase has a sub-platform called Coinbase Pro.
 The regular exchange held simple transactions where clients bought and sold digital coins.
 The Coinbase Pro, however, works with trading only, which is the main foci of this review.

 Apart from trading, big companies, such as IBM, Amazon, and others are partnering up with the blockchain company for a variety of projects.
 This speaks volumes about the influence the company has, which is unmatched even by giants like Bitfinex, BitMEX, and Binance.

 Currently, Coinbase Pro is available through web browsing platform only.
 The app for iOS and Android users include the original exchange but not the new trading marketplace as well.